 What really happened?

 With Mountain sickness, I lost my appetite and couldn’t eat anything the previous night.

-None of us were aware of my mountain sickness condition.
+None of us was aware of my mountain sickness condition.
 I had to take ascending slowly.
 So we made the mistake of ascending the next day immediately.

 According to locals, popcorn and ginger help you fight altitude mountain sickness.
-Unfortunately, nothing was available.
+Unfortunately, nothing was available on that particular day.

-The headache and sleeping was the earliest signs of HIGH ALTITUDE CEREBRAL EDEMA (HACE)
+The headache and sleeping were the earliest signs of HIGH ALTITUDE CEREBRAL EDEMA (HACE)

-Buddha, driver and Akshatha spoke to army men, and they were ordered to take me back to Lachen, because my situation was critical.
+Buddha, the driver and Akshatha spoke to army men, and they were ordered to take me back to Lachen because my situation was critical.
 They even asked if they should arrange a treatment room in their camp.